All Things Stewart Mineral Springs

 Examples: one office worker got fired for being too friendly and personable with visitors, perhaps making others, especially managers, look too unfriendly in comparison.
 And a housekeeper wanting to deep-clean cabin in desperate need of it fell behind mad-scramble work pace disallowing any such conscientious effort to make visitors' stays more pleasant, and so was also instantly dismissed.

 Own second firing

 Alas, at moment it was run by man with long history of sticky-finger proclivities who would soon get caught and imprisoned for plying shadowy trade at Stewart's.
-Earlier, I'd cautioned co-manager Astra from keeping him the second I learned he was hired for this very reason, but to no avail.
+Earlier, I'd cautioned co-manager Astra from keeping him on the second I learned he was hired for this very reason, but to no avail.
 As scrambling newbie managers, they were hard-pressed for help -- any help -- at start of super-busy peak season that overwhelmed them.

-he was caught pocketing restaurant receipts and sentenced to three years in state prison, and so, obviously, an egregious liar.
+pocketing restaurant receipts and sentenced to three years in state prison, and so, obviously, an egregious liar.
 That's how crazy and dispirited things could get there.

-I received a miserable bit of consolation later, when in town he gleefully bragged to a casual girlfriend of mine -- whom he also knew and who'd in fact alerted me of his past job thievery in first place -- how "I just got Stuart fired!"
+I received a miserable bit of consolation later, when in town he gleefully bragged to a casual girlfriend of mine -- whom he also knew and who'd in fact alerted me of his past job thievery in the first place -- how "I just got Stuart fired!"
 He had clearly underestimated her regard for me and no doubt forgotten her part-Cherokee, hair-trigger temper.
 She up and punched him in the mouth.